-Columbia and Barnard are supportive of all religious life on campus.
-The university is very accommodating of religious needs and has systems in place to ensure that students’ religious commitments are upheld.
-At the same time, being within this diverse institution is an encounter with cultures and demands that broaden the individual’s personal experience.
+Columbia and Barnard strive to support all religious life on campus.
+The university policy accommodates religious needs and has systems in place to ensure that students’ religious commitments are upheld.
+At the same time, being within this diverse institution is an encounter with cultures and demands that broaden the student’s personal experience.
 This makes for an enriching balance which will tolerate neither discrimination nor entitlement.

 SABBATH OBSERVER LIST:

-While there are many different styles of observance for all holidays, for some Jewish students, their religious practice will prohibit them from taking exams on certain holidays.
+While there are many different styles of observance of the Jewish holidays, for some Jewish students, their religious practice will prohibit them from taking exams on certain holidays.
 In accordance with university protocol, no one will be discriminated against for their religious practice.
 At the same time, a student whose observance to Jewish law prohibits them from taking an exam on a given day, must communicate with the professor about the conflict as soon as possible.
-For a list of major holidays visit the Barnard website.

 Please contact Rabbi Hain for further help or any questions about observance and university conflicts.

 Columbia University has a rich history of Jewish Studies.
 From past professors such as Salo Baron and Yosef Hayim Yerushalmi to current giants in their respective fields like Professors Beth Berkowitz, Elisheva Carlebach, Jeremy Dauber, Rebecca Kobrin, Dan Miron, Seth Schwartz and Michael Stanislowski.